 Say=Fy*m* (9.7)

-where the equivalent force Fy* and the equivalent m* of the equivalent Single Degree of Freedom model are given in prEN 1998-1-1:2022, 6.5.3.
+where the equivalent force Fy* and the equivalent m* of the equivalent Single Degree of Freedom model are given in EN 1998-1-1:—2, 6.5.3.
 In case of hardening effects after yielding, the force at yield should be used as Fy* instead of the force at the target displacement.

 In case of ancillary elements with uniformly distributed mass, the resultant force Fan may be distributed proportionally to their mass or their deformed shape, as this is affected by the boundary and connecting conditions to the structure.

 For equipment sensitive to vertical motion, the supporting structure may be treated as rigid in the vertical direction.
-Then, the vertical elastic spectrum of prEN 1998-1-1:2022, 5.2.2.3, may be used as the spectrum of motion at the point(s) of component attachment.
+Then, the vertical elastic spectrum of EN 1998-1-1:—2, 5.2.2.3, may be used as the spectrum of motion at the point(s) of component attachment.
 If the component is mounted on vertically flexible supporting members, the flexibility should be considered within the calculation.

 Dissipative design approach